It is a medicine that should only provide short-term relief from constipation.

 - Wash hands after use.

-Along with its useful effects, most medications can cause unwanted side effects, although not everyone experiences them.
+Along with its beneficial effects, most medications can cause unwanted side effects, although not everyone experiences them.

-These usually improve as your body adjusts to the new medication, but talk to your doctor or pharmacist if any of the following side effects continue or become bothersome.
+These usually improve as your body adjusts to the new medication, but talk to your doctor or pharmacist if the following side effects continue or become bothersome.
 Some could be:

 - Abdominal cramping.